Google

 Dictionary ReaderGet DictionariesShrink DictionariesInstall DictionariesMake Your Own Dictionary

-You can also buy EPWING versions of most of the major commercial dictionaries on CD (best bet is amazon.co.jp).
-Perhaps more conveniently, from Logovista, you can download them in Logovista's own proprietary format, which can be converted to EPWING quite easily using a program called dessed (how to navigate Logovista's site to get to the dictionaries; how to use dessed).
-A particularly good buy is the Kenkyusha E>J and J>E dictionary for about 4500 yen and 120MB, although I don't think it'll add much if you already have Edict and Eijiro.
-More useful, at least for high-level students, is a good kokugo jiten like Koujien or Daijisen.
-Again, if you have trouble or would rather not buy and convert these dictionaries yourself, I can do it for you.
+You can also buy EPWING versions of most of the major commercial dictionaries on CD.
+Perhaps more conveniently, from Logovista, you can download some of them in Logovista's own proprietary format, which can be converted to EPWING quite easily using a program called dessed (how to navigate Logovista's site to get to the dictionaries; how to use dessed).
+If you don't get Eijiro, a particularly good buy is the Kenkyusha Intermediate E>J and J>E dictionary (if you already have Edict and Eijiro, though, the Kenkyusha Intermediate doesn't add much).
+The Kenkyusha Daijiten is much larger and far more useful, but at 25,000 yen it's quite expensive.
+Very useful, at least for high-level students, is a good kokugo jiten like Koujien or Daijirin.
+There are also good commercial French<>J, German<>J, Italian<>J, and probably many more dictionaries available in EPWING or Logovista format.

 To make your own EPWING dictionaries, click here.